skleez/Sasha_VM364/Chess of Spies/ACityOfSpies.md

 When the round is over, the last active player must vocally recognize which team they are on, and then add two points to that team's total.

-When a team reaches 5 points, the game is over.
+When a team reaches 5 points, the game is over, and that team wins.

-If neither team has reached 5 points, reset the board, have all players agree on the placement, redraw **Life-Piece** cards, redraw **Target-Piece** cards, and begin a new round by rolling for turn order.
+If neither team has reached 5 points, restart the game, but just after players draw teams:

+1. Reset the board with correct pieces.
+2. Have all players agree on the placement.
+3. Redraw **Life-Piece** cards
+4. Redraw **Target-Piece** cards
+5. Begin a new round by rolling for turn order.